jeremiah-c-leary/vhdl-style-guide/docs/subtype_rules.rst

 This rule checks for valid prefixes in subtype identifiers.
 The default new subtype prefix is *st\_*.

-Refer to the section `Configuring Prefix Rules <configuring.html#configuring-prefix-rules>`_ for information on changing the allowed prefixes.
+Refer to the section `Configuring Prefix Suffix Rules <configuring.html#configuring-prefix-suffix-rules>`_ for information on changing the allowed prefixes.

 **Violation**